Emmanuelle Guyon, the mirror of your emotions

 branches and leaves of ginkgo biloba

-The leaf of the ginkgo biloba tree is of great delicacy with its fan-shaped form.
-You can find it in several of our creations.
-It is also a symbol in Japan that could be called "the survivor."
+The leaf of the Ginkgo biloba tree is remarkably delicate with its fan-shaped form.
+You can find it featured in several of our creations.
+It also carries significant symbolism in Japan, often referred to as "the survivor."

 Japanese Ginkgo ring in sterling silver.